brimdata/zed/docs/language/operators/switch.md

 ### Description

-The `switch` operator routes input values to multiple, parallel legs of the dataflow path based on case matching.
+The `switch` operator routes input values to multiple, parallel legs of the pipeline based on case matching.

 In this first form, the expression `<expr>` is evaluated for each input value and its result is